MarkAD88/aoc2025/README.md

 still has a too-short edge case handler and a remainder-too-short edge case handler but at least it finally works.
 Except for a few very rare instances, part 2 always kicks my teeth in.
 Ugh.

+## Day 4 - Printing Department
+Finally I feel like a real programmer.
+Both parts were super stright forward and I knocked them out quickly.
+Would have been quicker but I forget a variable assignment on the first part and probably cost myself 10 minutes staring at incorrect results when the problem was staring me right in the face.